 Within the context of these financial projections, our next step in the process is to solicit input from the public and our stakeholders that will inform us on project delivery priorities through 2030.
-This engagement is currently scheduled to begin in early August and to run through mid-September.
+This engagement began in early August and will run through mid-September.
 This input will then be used to provide guidance on prioritization and reprogramming of currently planned projects at a core design retreat that is currently planned for early November.
+(Staff Contact: Bret Martin)